Toulouse win promotion to Super League

 Toulouse: Kheirallah; Hitchcox, Jussaume, Vaivai, Schaumkel; Ford, Gigot; Hansen, White, Casty, Peyroux, Bretherton, Marion.

-Replacements: Pelissier, Paulo, Garbutt, Sangare.
+Interchange: Pelissier, Paulo, Garbutt, Sangare.

 Featherstone: Walker; Gale, Hardcastle, Welham, Hall; Chisholm, Brown; Lockwood, Jones, Kopczak, Ferres, Halton, Field.

-Replacements: Davies, Bussey, Parata, Ferguson.
+Interchange:: Davies, Bussey, Parata, Ferguson.

 Referee: Robert Hicks (RFL)